realworldocaml/book/book/imperative-programming/README.md

 open Base

 type 'a element =
-  { value : 'a;
+  { value : 'a
-    mutable next : 'a element option;
+  ; mutable next : 'a element option
-    mutable prev : 'a element option
+  ; mutable prev : 'a element option
   }

 type 'a t = 'a element option ref